cubedb/cubedb/README.md

 Created by the Badoo BI tech team CubeDB lets us explore billions of incoming events live.
-The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries as fast as possible.
+The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries about the number of data points in partition intervals.

-CubeDB operates on data points, and every data point has a partition field, a set of string dimension fields and a set of integer metric fields.
+CubeDB operates on Cubes.
+A Cube is a collection of data points split into partitions.
+Every data point has a partitioning field, a set of string dimension fields and a set of integer metric fields.
+A partition field is used for retrieving intervals of partitions containing the data points.
+The data can be filtered and grouped by dimension field values.

-Data points with the same sets of dimension and metric fields are aggregated within Cubes.
-A Cube can answer queries about the data set it contains.
+Here at Badoo a single Cube corresponds to a single event type, partitions represent ordered time intervals (hours and days), and dimension fields are event parameters.
+All of the incoming events are inserted upon receival and become instantly explorable through the interface built on top of CubeDB.

 ## Usage example